CoderDojoZH/resources/flyer-kids/flyer-kids.md

 ### Testimonial

-Kid comes in expecting to be able to make Minecraft.
+"Kids comes in expecting to be able to make Minecraft.
 After spending about 30 minutes showing them just how to make a fish and a cat collide and behave properly, they would all gain a new appreciation of just what went into making a game work.
-After that, every kid would have all sorts of ideas of what to do to make the game their own.”
+After that, every kid would have all sorts of ideas of what to do to make the game their own."
 Adriel Wallick, games programmer.